-In Core Part 1 students study Consumer Choice and Personal Finance, learning about making responsible spending, saving, borrowing and investment decisions as part of personal financial management and the development of consumer and financial literacy.
+In Core Part 1 students study Consumer and Financial decisions and the economic and business environment, learning about making responsible spending, saving, borrowing and investment decisions as part of personal financial management and the development of consumer and financial literacy.

-In Core Part 2 students study Law and Society and Employment Issues, in which they will develop an understanding of their legal rights and responsibilities and how laws affect individuals and regulate society.
+In Core Part 2 students study Law, Society and political involvement, as well as, Employment and work futures, in which they will develop an understanding of their legal rights and responsibilities and how laws affect individuals and regulate society.
 They also learn about commercial and legal aspects relating to employment issues, and their rights and responsibilities at work.

-Students will also study optional topics selected from: Investing; Promoting and Selling; E-Commerce; Global Links; Towards Independence; Political Involvement; Travel; Law in Action; Our Economy; Community Participation; Running a Business; and a School-developed option.
+Students will also study optional topics selected from: Investing; Promoting and Selling; running a business, Law in Action; Travel, Towards independence, Our Economy or a School-developed option.